def1ant1/RusticUI/crates/mui-icons/README.md

 ## Maintenance

-The `cargo xtask icon-update` command downloads upstream icon assets and regenerates feature declarations, offering a scalable, fully managed workflow for large icon libraries.
+The `cargo xtask icon-update` command downloads upstream icon assets, syncs the `mui-icons-material` crate, and then re-runs the local `update_features` generator.
+The process guarantees that both crates stay aligned and that the workspace maintains a scalable, fully managed workflow for large icon libraries.